sourcegraph/sourcegraph-public-snapshot/xlang/xlang.notes.md

 Notes:

-1.  `typescript` and `javascript` are separate modes in Monaco, so you'll have to register the JS/TS lang server twice, one for each mode (see the above example).
+1.  `typescript` and `javascript` are separate modes in Monaco, so you'll have to register the JS/TS language server twice, one for each mode (see the above example).
-1. Until the JS/TS lang server supports running in stdio, you need to register its TCP listen address, and you need to run it in a separate terminal (see its README.md for more info).
+1. Until the JS/TS language server supports running in stdio, you need to register its TCP listen address, and you need to run it in a separate terminal (see its README.md for more info).
-1. The Go build/lang server currently runs in-process for simplicity, so you needn't register it.
+1. The Go build/language server currently runs in-process for simplicity, so you needn't register it.
 That will change soon.
 1. All you need to provide Sourcegraph is a single entrypoint.
-If you have separate build and lang servers (see the rest of this doc for the distinction), then you still only give Sourcegraph one entrypoint, since the build server wraps the lang server.
+If you have separate build and language servers (see the rest of this doc for the distinction), then you still only give Sourcegraph one entrypoint, since the build server wraps the language server.
 1. VSCode/Monaco have a concept of "modes," which is basically a language.
 A mode's ID is a string like `go`, `javascript`, `python`, `typescript`, etc. We will reuse this existing taxonomy.

 # Further work